Coming up

 M. Sc. in Architecture, Faculty for Civil Engineering and Architecture, University of Niš, SR

 I was born in Niš, Yugoslavia, where I earned a master’s degree in architecture.
 In 2012, I moved to Vienna and worked as a youth worker with girls* and young women* before fully dedicating myself to photography and art.
 I began learning photography as a teenager, but it was in Vienna that I continued developing my skills, first at the Friedl Kubelka School for Artistic Photography and later at Die Graphische, a photography college.
+Since April 2024, I have been one of the residents of the art studios at Das Weisse Haus in Vienna.

 Growing up in Yugoslavia during the 1990s, my life was profoundly shaped by economic crises, wars, and a widespread erosion of humanity—fueled by patriarchy and one of its strongest tools: divisions.
 These experiences led me to seek solace and purpose in anti-war, feminist, and queer movements.
 Years of activism not only shaped me personally but also deeply influenced my approach to art and photography.